Links on Android Authority may earn us a commission. Learn more.

 Here’s a video tutorial that may prove useful:

-Setting up Zoom or Skype remotely
+How to set up a conference call on Zoom or Skype remotely

 Another option is to install Zoom, Skype, WhatsApp, or a similar app onto an Android device, iOS device, or Windows PC.
 This may be preferable if you hope to take part in large group chats, or if you’re interested in playing games etc.